pmpreis/productbrain/docs/1-foundations-of-product-management/index.md

 layout: default
 ---

-# Foundations of Product Management
+# Foundations of Product Management - changing this just to test!!!!!

 Welcome to the Foundations of Product Management! 🎉 This chapter is all about setting up the essential knowledge for anyone diving into the world of product management.
 Whether you're a newbie, a seasoned pro, or just curious, here’s where you’ll find the core building blocks that define the role, responsibilities, and skills of a product manager.